lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 I will use the update-alternatives command to set 3.4 as the new default:

-- $ update-alternatives --install /usr/bin/python python /usr/bin/python2.
+- $ update-alternatives --install /usr/bin/python python /usr/bin/python2.7
-7 (low number) 1
+ 1 # lowest number
-- $ update-alternatives --install /usr/bin/python python /usr/bin/python3.
+- $ update-alternatives --install /usr/bin/python python /usr/bin/python3.4
-4 (high number) 2
+2 # higher number which will prevail

-What's those numbers?
-The highest becomes our new default Python version:
+Checking if it worked:

 - $ python -V
   * *Python 3.4.2*